Voldemalort/token-factions/README.md

 - There is a incompatibility with the module [Perfect vision](https://github.com/dev7355608/perfect-vision ) when both module are active everything is broken

 - The old "BLevel" frame style not work anymore, but i'll try for the feature to make more customizable faction image, there are already may options, but i don' have time for all the others.
+FOR NOW JUST USE THE FLAT SETTING

-## Configuration with Pixi Texture
+## Configuration

 ![alt text](./docs/default-settings.png?raw=true)

 ### Generate Token Faction Color From

+- A Token's Disposition
+- An Actor's Folder Color
+- A Custom Color Set For Token Disposition

 #### Default: A Token's Disposition